rust-lang/book/src/ch17-00-async-await.md

 ## Async and Await

 In Chapter 16, we saw one of Rust’s approaches to concurrency: using threads.
-Since Rust 1.39, there has been another option for concurrency: the async-await model.
+Since Rust 1.39, there has been another option for concurrency: asynchronous programming, or *async*.

 In the rest of chapter, we will:

 * see how to use Rust’s `async` and `.await` syntax
-* explore how to use the async-await model to solve some of the same challenges we looked at in Chapter 16
+* explore how to use the async model to solve some of the same challenges we looked at in Chapter 16
-* look at how multithreading and async-await provide complementary solutions, which you can even use together in many cases
+* look at how multithreading and async provide complementary solutions, which you can even use together in many cases

-First, though, let’s explore what async-await gives us.
+First, though, let’s explore what async gives us.

-### Why async-await
+### Why Async?

 Many operations we ask the computer to do can take a while to finish.
 For example, if you used a video editor to create a video of a family celebration,